Table of content

-You’ll want to be meticulous when choosing web development stacks for your project.
+You’ll want to be meticulous when choosing a web development stack for your project.
 Depending on your choice, it could make or break the functionality and user experience of the web application.

 The technology stack for web development is then categorized into front-end and back-end.
 The tools that power both types of web components differ, yet synchronizes to function as a whole.
 Both front-end and back-end dev stacks are mandatory when you’re building a web app.